Brochis robineae

-Brochis robineae the banner-tail corydoras is a tropical freshwater fish belonging to the Corydoradinae sub-family of the family Callichthyidae.
-It originates in inland waters in South America.
-Brochis robineae is restricted to the Upper Rio Negro basin in Brazil.
+Brochis robineae, the banner-tail corydoras, is a species of freshwater ray-finned fish belonging the family Callichthyidae, the armored catfishes, and the subfamily Corydoradinae, the corys.
+This species is restricted to the Upper Rio Negro basin in Brazil.

 Etymology

 The fish is named in honor of Robine Schwartz, mother of aquarium-fish collector and exporter Adolfo Schwartz, who supplied the type specimen and asked that his mother be honored with the fish's name.